Fundamental activity constraints lead to specific interpretations of the connectome: Introduction

 Overcoming this problem requires a shift of perspective.
 Instead of regarding the model exclusively in a forward manner, generating predicted activity from structure, we in addition consider the system in a reverse manner, predicting the structure necessary to explain the observed activity.
 Our theory, starting from a mean-field description, provides a direct link between structure and activity.
 In contrast to simulations, the theory is invertible, which we exploit to identify connections critical for the dynamics and to find a minimal set of modifications to the structure yielding a realistic set point of activity.
 The predicted alterations generate hypotheses on brain structure, thus feeding back to anatomical experiments.

-Applying the method to a multi-scale network model of macaque visual cortex, we derive targeted modifications of a set of critical connections, bringing the model closer to experimental observations of cortical activity.
+Applying the method to a multi-scale network model of the vision-related areas of macaque cortex, we derive targeted modifications of a set of critical connections, bringing the model closer to experimental observations of cortical activity.
 Based on the global properties of the bistable phase space of the model, the method refines the model's construction principles within experimental uncertainties and identifies the connections that decisively shape the dynamics.
 Preliminary results have been presented in abstract form \citep{Schmidt15_T26-7C}.